akatsuki105/nds-docs-ja/memory_timings.md

 ## Bus Clock

 The exact bus clock is specified as 33.513982 MHz (1FF61FEh Hertz).
 However, on my own NDS, measured in relation to the RTC seconds IRQ, it appears more like 1FF6231h, that inaccuary of 1 cycle per 657138 cycles (about one second per week) on either oscillator, isn't too significant though.

-## GBA Slot

-The access time for GBA slot can be configured via EXMEMCNT register.

 ## VRAM Waitstates